BuildOnViction/gitbook/developer-guide/building-dapp-on-tomochain/interacting-with-the-dapp-in-a-browser.md

 4\.
 Now we’re connected to the Ethereum network, with a brand new wallet with 0 ETH.

 5\.
-Let’s now connect MetaMask to TomoChain (testnet).
+Let’s now connect MetaMask to Viction (testnet).
 Click the menu with the “Main Ethereum Network” and select **Custom RPC**.
-Use the [Networks data from TomoChain](../../general/how-to-connect-to-tomochain-network/metamask.md) (testnet) and click **Save**
+Use the [Networks data from Viction](../../general/how-to-connect-to-Viction-network/metamask.md) (testnet) and click **Save**

 ![](https://miro.medium.com/max/60/1\*Dm4qhGJOjnolRwxX-VN94w.png?q=20) ![](https://miro.medium.com/max/1424/1\*Dm4qhGJOjnolRwxX-VN94w.png)

-_Connecting MetaMask to TomoChain (testnet)_
+_Connecting MetaMask to Viction (testnet)_

 6\.
-The network name at the top will switch to say “TomoChain testnet”.
-Now that we are on TomoChain network we can import TomoChain wallets.
+The network name at the top will switch to say “Viction testnet”.
+Now that we are on Viction network we can import Viction wallets.

-We could use the TOMO wallet we created previously, but better **let’s create a new TOMO wallet** and add a few TOMO tokens — _you know how to do it_.
+We could use the VIC wallet we created previously, but better **let’s create a new VIC wallet** and add a few VIC tokens — _you know how to do it_.

 7\.
-Once you have created your new TOMO wallet, **copy the private key**.
+Once you have created your new VIC wallet, **copy the private key**.
 Back to MetaMask, click on the top-right circle and select **Import Account.** Paste the private key and _voilà_!
-Your TOMO wallet is loaded in MetaMask
+Your VIC wallet is loaded in MetaMask

 ![](https://miro.medium.com/max/60/1\*AjEHidU-h0Ae0CXTsQUJ5Q.png?q=20) ![](https://miro.medium.com/max/1298/1\*AjEHidU-h0Ae0CXTsQUJ5Q.png)